exam-image

 • Certificates: PDF, 50–300 KB

-• Pay via Debit/Credit Card, Net Banking, or UPI using the SBI gateway
+• Payment was made via Debit/Credit Card, Net Banking, or UPI through the SBI gateway

-• Payment must show "OK" status and generate a Confirmation Page
+• Payment status had to show “OK” and generate a Confirmation Page

-• Save and print the confirmation page and payment receipt
+• Candidates were advised to save and print the confirmation page and payment receipt

-• Do not send any hard copies to NTA
+• No hard copies were required to be sent to NTA

 Category